-Be a part of change and break down barriers BAME students from the UK face to their education and wellbeing
+Be a part of change and break down barriers BAME students from the UK face to their education and wellbeing.
+Be a BAME Ambassador.

 Select a role to see who your Ambassadors are and what they've been working on.

 I'm Zhané, your BAME Research Ambassador for the year 2021/2022.
 I'm a Masters student here at SHU, studying Applied Sport and Exercise Science.
 For my role, I am running a research project, creating discussions with Black, Asian and minority ethnic students to discover more about your experiences here at Sheffield Hallam.
 If you think you'd be interested in getting involved in my research or want to find out more, feel free to contact me!